alialaei1/IOT-MQTT-Dashboard-for-ESP32-Plant-Sensor/README.md

 ### Getting Started
 open source real-time dashboard builder for IOT
+Once you have downloaded and installed Node.js on your computer.
+The official Node.js website has installation instructions for Node.js: https://nodejs.org
 After that, run your web server using```node app.js```, visit http://localhost:3000, and you will see a message 'Hello World'